vega/vega-lite-api/docs/api/layer.md

 The behavior of this method depends on the argument type:

 - If the argument is an <code>array</code>, sets the <code>data.values</code> property.
+- If the argument is an <code>iterable</code>, sets the <code>data.values</code> property.
 - If the argument is a <code>string</code>, sets the <code>data.url</code> property.
 - Otherwise, sets the <code>data</code> property.

 <a id="datasets" href="#datasets">#</a>
 <em>layer</em>.<b>datasets</b>(<em>value</em>)

 A global data store for named datasets.
 This is a mapping from names to inline datasets.
 This can be an array of objects or primitive values or a string.
 Arrays of primitive values are ingested as objects with a `data` property.

 <a id="description" href="#description">#</a>
 <em>layer</em>.<b>description</b>(<em>value</em>)